 Leasing from a manufacturer comes with obvious advantages – you are effectively ‘cutting out the middle man’ by dealing direct, with all the front-line servicing and maintenance back-up.
 And surprisingly, comparing certain models across the market, the manufacturer deals were necessarily not the most expensive.

-Downsides?
-Mainly a lack of choice.
+The biggest downside is a lack of choice.
 Manufacturer sites tend to offer just a few grades available, sometimes on cars that are less easy to shift off forecourts, and on by no means their entire model line-up.
 There’s also the other obvious drawback that you can’t directly compare cars from different brands side-by-side.

 If you go to a showroom, they’ll happily provide you a PCH quote on any car in the range, in any specification, but it will often cost you just as much as a PCP on the same vehicle.